danielprieto/keratocyte/README.md

 ## contents
 * mig_analysis.R is the R script used for the analysis of migration parameters.
 * folder /handouts contains all the data required for the generation of the manuals (images and rmarkdown docs).
-* folders /fig2_data and /fig5_data contain all the data required to build figures 2 and 5 of the article.
+* folders /fig2_data contains all the data required to build figure 2 of the article.